nicholasproietti/LGM/README.md

 **Team Name: Little Green Men (LGM)**
 <br/>
 <br/>
-This repository is a shared workspace for the PHYS 549 group project by LGM.
+This repository is a shared workspace for the PHYS 549 group project at Rice University by LGM.
 The goal of this project is to establish a link between light curve features, exoplanet and host star parameters in existing data collected by the *Kepler* mission and exoplanet radii estimates through regression using neural networks.

 ## Regression analysis of exoplanet radii using neural networks